OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 With the *product1* function, no computations are performed until the base case is reached.
 But what if the last number is the first zero in the input list?
-We could save the last recursive call, but we still need to return 0 all the way back, through the (possibly very high) call stack -- doing an unnecessary multiplication by 0 upon each return.
+We could save the last recursive call, but we still need to return 0 all the way back, through the (possibly very high) call stack, doing an unnecessary multiplication by 0 upon each return.

 With the *product2* function, TCO removes the sequence of recursive calls and thus